Theory of Change · v2.2 3 SYSTEMIC GAPS · 4 PATHWAYS · 15+ SMART OUTCOMES · 48-MONTH HORIZON REF · DECLEANUP.NET

 Transparent governance; fair-launch; no insider advantages.

-Every cleanup you verify is a data point that makes the next funder more confident.
+Every cleanup you verify makes the next funder more confident.